THIS IS HOW WE OPERATE

 Where is the made blue office located?

 We’re working with a small team and with full focus on effectiveness and transparency.
+This way we can invest as much as possible in our water projects.
 As central office does not work for us, we’re happy to meet you at any of our ambassador’s locations.

 Can I suggest a water project to support?